Kianoush-Azarnia/DevOpsTraining2025/lvl1.5_Kuber_Basics/doc2_Kuber_Objects_in_depth.md

 ## 2.d — Which pods contain the audit log?

 * **Audit logs are produced by the kube-apiserver**.
-The apiserver writes audit events based on `--audit-policy-file` and `--audit-log-path`.
+The apiserver writes audit events based on
+  - `--audit-policy-file`
+  - `--audit-log-path`.
 So the kube-apiserver process (or pod) is the source of audit logs.
 * **Where the logs actually reside depends on setup:**

-  * If apiserver is a static pod: its container stdout/err can be read with `kubectl logs -n kube-system kube-apiserver-<node>`; the audit log may be written to a file inside the apiserver container filesystem (if `--audit-log-path` points to a file path), which might be mounted to the host (e.g., hostPath) so the file is accessible on the host under `/var/log/kubernetes/audit.log` or similar.
+  * If apiserver is a static pod:
+    - its container stdout/err can be read with `kubectl logs -n kube-system kube-apiserver-<node>`;
+    - if `--audit-log-path` points to a file path, the audit log may be written to a file inside the apiserver container filesystem,
+    - if this file has been mounted to the host (e.g., hostPath) then the file is accessible on the host under `/var/log/kubernetes/audit.log` or similar.
+  * In many managed clusters
+    - a logging agent (fluentd, filebeat)
+    - a sidecar/daemonset
-  * In many managed clusters, a logging agent (fluentd, filebeat) or a sidecar/daemonset collects apiserver logs and ships them elsewhere.
+  collects apiserver logs and ships them elsewhere.
 * **Summary:** the apiserver (pod/process) produces audit records — where they end up (file on host, stdout, external system) depends on `--audit-log-path` and your logging configuration.

 ---